idaholab/moose/python/MooseDocs/test/content/extensions/core.md

 `mono` ` not mono`

-Yo, dawg I heard you like formatting, so I created =underline formatted text that contains text with ~stikethrough that contains +bold formatting with *emphasis that has some^superscript text with a@subscript@^*+~=, I hope you like it.
+Yo, dawg I heard you like formatting, so I created =underline formatted text that contains text with ~strikethrough that contains +bold formatting with *emphasis that has some^superscript text with a@subscript@^*+~=, I hope you like it.